West Hoe Surgery

 West Hoe Surgery and Pandemic Coronavirus

-From Tuesday 17th March 2020 until further notice West Hoe Surgery will be seeing patient by arrangement only.
+Until further notice West Hoe Surgery will be seeing patient by arrangement only.

 Please do not attend the surgery unless you have been asked to attend.
 The front door is open for those who have a pre-arranged appointment only, with a Doctor or Nurse.
 If you have any queries regarding prescriptions, sick notes etc, please DO NOT attend the surgery, you must phone on 01752 660105 or use the eConsult system (please see below for information or click on the Reception tab, Online Consultation, above).
 We are also now able to offer online consultations on weekends via Push Doctor.
 See below for details.